Sabiha Kasimati: Career and scientific studies

 In 1949, the Department of Natural Sciences carried out a long study expedition in the areas of Kukës, Bicaj, Pukë, Burrel, Qafë-Shtamë; Bogë, and Theth, thus realizing a verification of previous findings regarding the ichthyofauna of Albanian waters.
-At the end of this expedition, Sabiha Kasimati managed to describe the representatives of families, orders, genera and species of all fish in Albania.
+At the end of this expedition, Kasimati managed to describe the representatives of families, orders, genera and species of all fish in Albania.
 After a scientific work in the middle of 1950, she submitted to the institute for publication the volume of about 200 pages, entitled "Fishes of Albania".
 This work summarized 257 species of fish, grouped in 211 families, of 99 orders, leaving without identifying ten species of fish, which usually come very rarely in the waters of the country, or which had not yet been encountered in the Adriatic Sea.
-But just when the book was in print, even in the final stages of release, Sabiha Kasimati is arrested.
+But just when the book was in print, even in the final stages of release, Kasimati is arrested.